 Why would such a law be necessary?
 Because college officials are naturally reticent to say anything “negative” about their schools.
 All public information is carefully choreographed to present a perfect image.
 But no place on earth is totally crime-free, and university campuses are no exception.
 In fact, they’re often worse than many suburban neighborhoods.
-According to Security on Campus, a group I had the privilege of working with in the 1990s:
+According to

 Surveys by rape crisis centers have concluded that rape and sexual assault are commonplace on many campuses.
 One in 10 women will be raped during their years in college.
 Studies have revealed that 80 percent of crime is student on student.
 Alcohol is involved in 90 percent of college crime.
 Date-rape drugs are creating thousands of victims.

 Security on Campus was founded by Connie and Howard Clery.
 The Clery Act is named after their daughter, Jeanne, a student at Lehigh University who was raped, tortured and killed by a fellow student.
 Like many moms and dads, these loving, wonderful parents lacked information about the lax security situation on their daughter’s campus.
 But they don’t want to see other children suffer the same fate, and other parents suffer as they have.
 So today, Security on Campus works to inform and empower parents -- and save lives.